 - Media Studies

 Gregory Zinman is an assistant professor in the School of Literature, Media, and Communication.
 He received his B.A. from Yale University and his Ph.D. from the Department of Cinema Studies at New York University.
 Before coming to Georgia Tech, he was a ACLS New Faculty Fellow at Columbia University and a Postdoctoral Fellow at the Smithsonian American Art Museum.
 His research interests include experimental film and media, artists’ film and video, digital aesthetics, the moving image online, and early computer films.
-His writing has been published in venues including The New Yorker, The Atlantic, American Art, Film History, MIRAJ, and Millennium Film Journal.
+His writing has appeared or is forthcoming in The New Yorker, The Atlantic, American Art, October, The Art Bulletin, Film History, INCITE!, MIRAJ, and Millennium Film Journal.
 He is currently finishing his first book, Handmade: The Moving Image Without Photography, and is editing, with John Hanhardt, Nam June Paik: Selected Writings, forthcoming from the MIT Press.
-He serves as a curatorial consultant to the Yale University Art Gallery and the Smithsonian American Art Museum and has programmed film and media art at the Film-makers’ Co-op, the Museum of the Moving Image, Asia Society New York, and the Ann Arbor Film Festival, as well as a number of venues in Atlanta.
+He has served as a curatorial consultant to the Yale University Art Gallery and the Smithsonian American Art Museum and has programmed film and media art at the Film-makers’ Co-op, the Museum of the Moving Image, Asia Society New York, and the Ann Arbor Film Festival, as well as a number of venues in Atlanta.